David-SWUSA-RISCOS/RISCOSStuff/bench/README.md

 q% = flag%(idx% >> 5) AND (1 << (idx% AND &1F))
 ```

-Then q% is 1 if the flag is set and 0 otherwise, making it useful in a conditional directly (0 is FALSE in BASIC and any non-zero value is one).
+Then q% is non-zero if the flag is set and 0 otherwise, making it useful in a conditional directly (0 is FALSE in BASIC and any non-zero value is one).

 To set the flag at idx% to true using the same flag%() array you would: